Wikipedia: Community

 Each article and each user of Wikipedia has an associated and dedicated "talk" page.
 These form the primary communication channel for editors to discuss, coordinate and debate.
 Wikipedia's community has been described as cultlike, although not always with entirely negative connotations.
 Its preference for cohesiveness, even if it requires compromise that includes disregard of credentials, has been referred to as "anti-elitism".

 Wikipedia does not require that its editors and contributors provide identification.
 As Wikipedia grew, "Who writes Wikipedia?" became one of the questions frequently asked there.
 Jimmy Wales once argued that only "a community ... a dedicated group of a few hundred volunteers" makes the bulk of contributions to Wikipedia and that the project is therefore "much like any traditional organization".
-In 2008, a Slate magazine article reported that: "According to researchers in Palo Alto, one percent of Wikipedia users are responsible for about half of the site's edits."
-This method of evaluating contributions was later disputed by Aaron Swartz, who noted that several articles he sampled had large portions of their content (measured by number of characters) contributed by users with low edit counts.
+Since Wikipedia relies on volunteer labour, editors frequently focus on topics that interest them.